Abahani Limited Dhaka: Locations

 Since 2022, the 15,000 capacity Sylhet District Stadium is being used as Abahani's home venue.
 The club shares the stadium with Rahmatganj MFS, during the league campaign.
 Before the 2018 Bangabandhu Cup the stadium went througnt half-month long renovation, with installations of sheds on gallery and digital board.
 The Sylhet stadium also regularly hosts international matches, for both the men's and women's senior national teams.

 Sheikh Kamal sports complex

-In 2011, the club desired to built its own sports complex, commemorating one of its finding members Sheikh Kamal the authorities decided that the Sheikh Kamal Sports Complex would be the new home of the Limited company.
+In 2011, the club desired to build its own sports complex, commemorating one of its finding members Sheikh Kamal the authorities decided that the Sheikh Kamal Sports Complex would be the new home of the Limited company.
 However, the construction process started from late 2022, when Abahani celebrated its 50th anniversary.
 A modern sports complex will be built in the rest of the football and cricket practice fields.
-The football stadium is rumored to have a capacity around 15,000, while it would also have its own media box and dressing room for both home and away teams.
+The football stadium is rumoured to have a capacity around 15,000, while it would also have its own media box and dressing room for both home and away teams.